ChromeUniverse/Personal-website/posts/website2.0-redesign.md

 I'm also working on migrating [_Tank Battle_](/building-tank-battle)'s frontend to Vue.js, and so far it's going surprisingly well.
 At first I had some trouble dealing with [CORS errors](https://www.youtube.com/watch?v=4KHiSt0oLJ0&ab_channel=Fireship) and figuring out how to implement [JWT auth](https://www.youtube.com/watch?v=7Q17ubqLfaM), but those issues were quickly sorted out.
 Most of the UI components are already done as well!
 All that's left to do is add some ✨ fancy styles. ✨ I also plan on doing a complete revamp of the game's art, graphics, and animations, along with bringing some performance improvements, doing some backend refactoring, and adding new gameplay features.
 Expect a post on _Tank Battle_ 2.0 soon!

 That's all for now.
 I hope you enjoyed reading this article and learned a thing or two as well.
-Stay tuned for more webdesign and frontend posts soon as I keep working on my Vue and CSS skills.
+Stay tuned for more web design and frontend posts soon as I keep working on my Vue and CSS skills.

 Cheers! ✌